 Students may take advantage of the many clubs and organizations that exist at Governors State University.
 These clubs provide students with the opportunity to meet others with the same majors or special interests.
 The majority of organizations are related to academic programs, while others support a variety of social and special interests.
 New clubs and organizations can be formed by any group of students.
-For information or assistance, contact the director of student involvement at (708) 534-4552.
+For information or assistance, contact the executive director of Student Life at (708) 534-4555.